bamcis-io/HDFS/README.md

 ## Information
 The cmdlets have been written and tested against Hadoop version 2.8.1, but include all API calls defined in version 2.9.0.
 They have not been configured or tested to support Kerberos authentication, but allow you to specify a base64 encoded string for the NEGOTIATE authorization header.
+It is possible to authenticate using Kerberos using the -credentials argument - this has been tested on a secured Cloudera CDH 5 cluster.

 ## Usage